What is Azure Network Watcher?

 Diagnose problems with an Azure Virtual network gateway and connections

 Virtual network gateways provide connectivity between on-premises resources and Azure virtual networks.
-Monitoring gateways and their connections are critical to ensuring communication is not broken.
+Monitoring gateways and their connections are critical to ensuring communication aren't broken.
 The VPN diagnostics capability provides the ability to diagnose gateways and connections.
-VPN diagnostics diagnoses the health of the gateway, or gateway connection, and informs you whether a gateway and gateway connections, are available.
-If the gateway or connection is not available, VPN diagnostics tells you why, so you can resolve the problem.
+VPN diagnostics diagnoses the health of the gateway, or gateway connection, and informs you whether a gateway and gateway connections are available.
+If the gateway or connection isn't available, VPN diagnostics tells you why, so you can resolve the problem.
 Learn more about VPN diagnostics by completing the Diagnose a communication problem between networks tutorial.

 Determine relative latencies between Azure regions and internet service providers